physycom/json_to_geojson/README.md

 ```
 json2geojson.exe -i input.json -o output.json -f format
 ```
+where *input.json* must be an existing and valid .json file with at least 'lat' and 'lon' fields, while *output.json* is the name of the output geojson.

 The flag -f specifies the type of the output geojson, and is one of 'p', 'm', 'fm', 'l', 'fl' (without quotes):
 - 'p' for a FeatureCollection of points,